Ben-Voris/Mac-notes/README.md

 xattr -d com.apple.quarantine <file-name>
 ```

-Or, if using `zsh`, enter this, with a trailing space.
+Or, enter this, with a trailing space.

 ```shell
 xattr -d com.apple.quarantine